brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 Provide a default set of tools with batteries included

 ::: notes
-- Instead we could provide a default set of tools with batteries included
+- Instead we could provide a default set of tools with batteries included, and this is in fact our third step.
 - Teams are free to work on code, rather than configuration
 - Teams are still free to customize their tooling
 - They gain the security of having support